Luke 7: Messengers from John the Baptist (verses 18–35)

 Following this episode, Jesus begins to speak to the crowds about John the Baptist, describing him as the 'messenger', a prophet who was himself foretold in prophecy (Malachi 3:1).

-Parable of the Two Debtors (7:36-50)
+Parable of the Two Debtors (verses 36–50)

-A Pharisee named Simon invites Jesus to eat in his house but fails to show him the usual marks of hospitality offered to visitors - a greeting kiss (v.
+A Pharisee named Simon invites Jesus to eat in his house but fails to show him the usual marks of hospitality offered to visitors—a greeting kiss (v.
 45), water to wash his feet (v.
 44), or oil for his head (v.
 46).
 A "sinful woman" comes into his house during the meal and anoints Jesus' feet with perfume, wiping them dry with her hair.
 Simon is inwardly critical of Jesus, who, if he were a prophet, "would know what kind of sinful life she lives".

 Jesus then uses the story of two debtors to explain that a woman loves him more than his host, because she has been forgiven of greater sins.